 5. The Beer Pilsner has been Around Since 1842

 Beer has been around for a long time.
-But Pilsner, the German beer that is now among the world’s famous, has only been around for 160 years.
+But Pilsner, the German beer that is now among the world’s most famous, has only been around for 160 years.
 In 1842, Josef Groll brewed up the first batch of this pale lager at his brewery in Plzen (Pils) in what was then Bohemia and is now part of the Czech Republic.

 It’s not known exactly why he chose to brew a pilsner, but many people think it was because its fresh flavor made it an ideal thirst quencher on hot summer days.
 It could also have been that Groll wanted to produce a type of beer with all major ingredients coming from Bohemian soil.
 These include hops from Zatec, barley from Usti, and water from the Vltava River.